Japan’s poor reap harvest from food bankSecond Harvest Japan tackles the country's chronic wastage of edible food by distributing it to the needy

 Does all this wasted food go into landfill?

-In Japan, nearly 20 million people live below the poverty line, which is one half of the average annual income.
-That is 15.7 percent of the population, the fourth highest level of poverty in the OECD.
+In Japan, nearly 20 million people live below the poverty line.
+That is 15.7% of the population.
 Out of that 20 million about 750,000 people need food.

 The poverty rate in Japan has risen dramatically in the last 25 years.
 What hasn’t kept pace with that is the infrastructure to support these people in need.